What is Image Analysis?

 You can analyze images to provide insights about their visual features and characteristics.
 All of the features in the list below are provided by the Analyze Image API.
 Follow a quickstart to get started.

-Version 4.0 preview of Image Analysis offers the ability to extract text from images.
-Compared with the async Computer Vision 3.2 GA Read, the new version offers the familiar Read OCR engine in a unified performance-enhanced synchronous API that makes it easy to get all image insights including OCR in a single API operation.
+Version 4.0 preview of Image Analysis offers the ability to extract readable text from images.
+Compared with the async Computer Vision 3.2 Read API, the new version offers the familiar Read OCR engine in a unified performance-enhanced synchronous API that makes it easy to get OCR along with other insights in a single API call.
 Extract text from images

 Version 4.0 preview of Image Analysis offers the ability to detect people appearing in images.
 The bounding box coordinates of each detected person are returned, along with a confidence score.
 People detection